 The keyword difficulty index (1-100 percent) shows you how difficult it would be to seize your rival’s positions for a given keyword.
 The higher the percentage, the more effort you’ll need to rank for this keyword.

 If you know the level of competition for specific search terms and phrases, you can better craft your SEO and content strategies by focusing on the right keywords.

 6. Research competitors’ keywords

-Understanding what search terms and phrases your competitors are trying to rank for is another great way to evaluate your keywords.
+Understanding what search terms and phrases your competitors are trying to rank for is another great way to evaluate your keywords, like on this page.